ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 As with any piece of writing, it really helps to have a clear structure to your script.
 A script is a `.R` file that contains your code - you could directly type code into the R console, but that way you have no record of it, and you won't be able to reuse it later.
 To make a new `.R` file, go to `File/New file/R script`.
 For more information on the general `RStudio` layout, you can check out our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">Intro to RStudio tutorial</a>. __A clearly structured script allows both the writer and the reader to easily navigate through the code, and it means that we can easily find what we need - for example if we want to know what packages are used, we would go to the `Libraries` section.__

 `RStudio` has a very useful feature allowing you to see an outline of your script, similar to when using `Microsoft Word`.
 Now that you have made a new (blank) script file, you might notice a little outline icon in the top right corner of the script.
 If you click on it, you will see your outline - currently it is blank since we haven't added any code, but once we start creating sections, you will see them appear here.
 You can then click on the section you wish to view, and you are automatically taken to that part of the script.
-No more endless scrolling!
+No more endless scrolling! __NOTE: If you don't see the outline icon, you most likely do not have the newest version of RStudio - if you want to get this feature, please update.__

 <center> <img src="{{ site.baseurl }}/img/outline.png" alt="Img" style="width: 800px;"/> </center>